Female ejaculation: Relation to urinary incontinence

 Towards the later part of the 20th century, there was significant confusion between female ejaculation and coital incontinence.
 In 1982, Bohlen explained the accepted wisdom:

 Scientific studies from the 1980s and later have demonstrated that the substance produced is distinct from urine, though it does show similarities such as alkalinity with urine.
-A recent study of women who report ejaculation found no evidence of any urological problems, suggesting these two conditions (ejaculation and coital incontinence) are quite distinct physiologically, although perhaps not always distinguishable in a particular individual's mind.
 Davidson's study of 1,289 women found that the sensation of ejaculation was very similar to that of urination.
 One study by Gary Schubach used urethral catheterization in order to separate urine from orgasmic expulsions from elsewhere in the body.
 Seven women claiming to have ejaculations expelled large volumes of urine through the catheter at orgasm, and little to no other fluid.

 It may be important for physicians to establish whether there is in fact any incontinence in women who report ejaculation, to avoid unnecessary interventions.
 It is also important for physicians to distinguish orgasmic ejaculation from vaginal discharges which may require further investigation and treatment.
 In individual cases, the exact source of any reported discharge may not be obvious without further investigation.